caioalarcon/simple-wallet-core/README.md

 ```

 Open <http://localhost:5173> in your browser.
 From the first screen you
 can choose to connect via an extension or Google (SpireKey).
-After
+The
+extension button is provided as an example only—no wallet adapters are
+configured in the project by default, so clicking it will return the
+"Wallet adapters not configured" message.
+Connecting via SpireKey works
+when the SDK credentials are properly set up.
+After connecting, your
-connecting, your balance is displayed and you can send funds using a
+balance is displayed and you can send funds using a simple form.
-simple form.